 Learn about the life of an estancia

-One of the nicest things to do in Ushuaia, Patagonia, is getting to know the local culture and way of life.
+One of the nicest things to do in this part of the country is getting to know the local culture and way of life.
 Tierra del Fuego, much like the rest of Patagonia, is vastly used for animal farming, with locals claiming that the best lamb in the world is produced there.
 Farms in Argentina are known as “estancias,” which literally translates as “stay” and refers to the concession granted by the government to use a piece of land for a certain amount of time.

-I wholeheartedly recommend visiting an estancia as part of your trip to Tierra del Fuego, Argentina.
+I wholeheartedly recommend visiting an estancia as part of your trip.
 The most popular one in the area is Estancia Haberton, which was founded in 1886 by Thomas Bridges and is the oldest building in the region.
 Nowadays, however, this estancia is mostly a tourist attraction, with very little animal farming.
 That’s why I decided not to visit, and opted to go to Estancia Rolito instead.

 Estancia Rolito can be visited as part of Tierra Turismo tour to Cabo San Pablo.